Mathematical representation of the structure of neuron-glia networks: Theoretical framework

 \subsection{$\Upsilon$-graph representation}

-Here, we create two representations of the collection of synapses of a neuron-glia network: $\Upsilon$-family and $\Upsilon$-multiset.
-But first, we will define $S_X$ which is a set of synaptic configurations of the NL-set $X$. \begin{definition} An $S_X$ is is a finite set of binary relations on subsets of an NL-set $X$, satisfying the following condition.
+Here, we define two representations of the collection of synapses of a neuron-glia network: $\Upsilon$-family and $\Upsilon$-multiset.
+But first, we define a set of synaptic configurations $S_X$ on the NL-set $X$ of a neuron-glia network.
+For the sake of clarity, the subscript of a set of synaptic configurations refers to the NL-set on which the synaptic configurations are defined. \begin{definition} A set of synaptic configurations $S_X$ is a finite collection of sets of ordered pairs within $X \times X$, where $X$ is a NL-set, satisfying the following conditions: